fraromeo/fraromeo/README.md

 ---
 - 🚗 [Multi Object Tracking in Complex Urban Scenarios](https://github.com/fraromeo/Multi-Object-Tracking-in-Complex-Urban-Scenarios) : a project in collaboration with `Viscando AB`.

   Goal: develop an algorithm to track vehicles and pedestrians on-line in a roundabout.
-The main tool used is Kalman Filters
+The main tool used is Kalman Filters.
 - ⚕️ [Heterogeneity assessment for Chemoterapy-Injured Liver in Patients with Colorectal Cancer](https://github.com/fraromeo/Chemotherapy-Associated-Liver-Injury)

   Goal: Given 3D virtual biopses of livers of patients that underwent chemotherapy, understand which is the relationship between heterogeneities of the volumes and presence of CALI, also exploting clinical covariates.
  - 🏠 [House Pricing Prediction](https://github.com/fraromeo/Real_Estate)

-   Goal: Predict house pricing in a given italian city.
+   Goal: Predict house pricing in a given Italian city.

 <br />